 Here are the fastest and slowest-selling cars and trucks in America right now.

 This month, a wide range of makes and models are represented in the top 10.
-The Jaguar F-PACE luxury SUV takes the top spot as high interest rates hamper luxury sales.
+For the first time in a year, Stellantis has no models in the top 10.
+This is great news for them, and bad news for their competitors.
+The Jaguar F-PACE luxury SUV remains in the top spot as high interest rates hamper luxury sales.
 With high depreciation, high fuel costs, and questionable reliability, the F-PACE has a D- CarEdge Value Rating.
-The revived Dodge Charger remains on the list for another month as deliveries of the Charger pile up, with few being sold in recent weeks.
-If you’ve been following along for months, you’ll notice a lack of Stellantis models on the list right now.

 Here are the 10 slowest-selling new cars, in other words, the models with the most inventory today.